Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • Mentally reviewing past scenarios

-• Ruminating on possible mistakes
+• Ruminating or overthinking on possible mistakes

 • Purposefully make a mistake, like spelling a word wrong in an email